-Takuya Eguchi is possibly one of the most prolific seiyuu out there and rarely do people miss him out of a project.
-Loved by his peers, Eguchi has made his career in a solid manner and in a way many seiyuu wish to be able to follow.
-With a decade long career, it is safe to say that Eguchi has reached the status of a popular seiyuu and has been confortable in his skin.
+Takuya Eguchi is possibly one of the most prolific seiyuu out there and rarely do people miss him out on a project.
+Loved by his peers, Eguchi has made his career in a solid manner, and in a way, many seiyuu wish to be able to follow.

 KANJI: 江口 拓也

 OCCUPATION: seiyuu, radio personality, variety host, solo artist, narrator, mangaka